-- For each Administration Portal, Database Server, or All-In-One Appliance you must purchase two certificates, one for the standard user interface and one for the Configuration Utility. - For each Data Collector, you must purchase one certificate, for use with the Configuration Utility. - For each Message Collector, you must purchase one certificate, for use with the Configuration Utility.
+- For each Administration Portal, Database Server, or All-In-One Appliance you must purchase at least one certificate for the standard user interface and the Configuration Utility. - For each Data Collector, you must purchase one certificate, for use with the Configuration Utility. - For each Message Collector, you must purchase one certificate, for use with the Configuration Utility.